tencentyun/intlcloud-documents/yehe_doc/移动应用/腾讯移动推送/常见问题/Android 常见问题_intl_en.md

 ### Why can't pushes be received after registration succeeded?
 - Please check whether the current app package name is the same as that entered when TPNS is registered, and if not, you are recommended to enable multi-package name push.
 - Check whether the network is exceptional on the phone and switch to 4G network for testing.
-- TPNS push includes **notification bar message** and **in-app message** (passthrough message).
-A notification bar message can be displayed in the notification bar, while an in-app message cannot.
+- TPNS push includes **notification panel message** and **in-app message** (passthrough message).
+A notification panel message can be displayed in the notification panel, while an in-app message cannot.
 - Confirm that the phone is in normal mode.
 Some phones may have restrictions on network and activity of the backend TPNS process when in Low Power or Do Not Disturb mode.
-- Check whether the notification bar permission is granted on the phone.
-On some OPPO and vivo phones, the notification bar permission has to be granted manually.
+- Check whether the notification panel permission is granted on the phone.
+On some OPPO and Vivo phones, the notification panel permission has to be granted manually.

 ### Why does device registration fail?